- Booster Gold

 SPOILER WARNING!: Reveal

 Boosterrific Review: After three issues, the theme of this series is becoming quite clear as writer Geoff Johns is interested in re-exploring (and to some extent re-writing) the history of the DC Universe through the adventures of Booster Gold.
-This could be trouble for a writer not as well versed in DC continuity as Johns, but he manages to create a credible interaction between Booster Gold and Johan Hex (who have more in common than one might expect despite having been separated by 600 years of history) while interweaving a plausible relationship with Superman's human ancestors.
+This could be trouble for a writer not as well versed in DC continuity as Johns, but he manages to create a credible interaction between Booster Gold and Jonah Hex (who have more in common than one might expect despite having been separated by 600 years of history) while interweaving a plausible relationship with Superman's human ancestors.
 This is another great issue, but beware that each issue is becoming less accessible to readers who may not be longtime DC Comics readers.

 Boosterrific Rating: Worth Its Weight In Gold.